Jonathan Cohen, Ph.D.

 - Developing research based school improvement and bully prevention “road maps” and improvement systems.

-Under Jonathan’s leadership the National School Climate Center was recognized as a “Great Nonprofit” for four years: 2014 to 2017. http://greatnonprofits.org/org/national-school-climate-center?badge=1.
+Under Jonathan’s leadership the National School Climate Center was recognized as a “Great Nonprofit” for four years: 2014 to 2017.
+To learn about what educators, mental health professionals, funders and others have said about NSCC and/or Dr. Cohen, see: http://greatnonprofits.org/org/national-school-climate-center?badge=1.

 In partnership with Terry Pickeral and the Education Commission of the States, Dr. Cohen founded the National School Climate Council in 2007: A group of district, state and national researchers, policy and practice leaders devoted to narrowing the gap between school climate research on the one hand and school climate policy, practice and teachers education efforts on the other hand.
 The Council has been a national and international ‘thought leader’ in developing school climate standards and improvement guidelines.